harelaf/Workshop/README.md

 * admin_username - the username of the initial admin.
 * admin_password - the password of the initial admin.
 * db_ip - the ip of the database.
-* db_name - the name of the database.
+* db_initial_catalog - the database name.
-* db_fullname - the full name of the database.
+* db_username - the username of a user of the database.
 * db_password - the password of the database.
-* db_connection_string - the connection string for the database.
-* external_stock - the ip/url of the external stock system.
+* external_shipping - the ip/url of the external shipping system.
-* external_purchase - the ip/url of the external purchase processing system.
+* external_payment - the ip/url of the external payment system.

 ## Colaborators
 - Harel Afriat 211980776